 PIs: Kathryn Stevenson, Nils Peterson, Lincoln Larson, Sarah Carrier, Renee Strnad

 Improving environmental decision making in coastal communities through giving children a voice: Building science literacy, civic engagement, and coastal resilience through K-12 citizen science.
 How can kids shine a light on environmental issues so that communities move to action?
 Young people have led nearly every successful social movement, from civil rights to starting Earth Day.
 In this project, we explore how kids can use citizen science to learn more about environmental challenges in their communities and share what they learn in ways that inspire adults to take action.

 PIs: Kathryn Stevenson, Liz Demattia, Nils Peterson, KC Busch, Sarah Carrier, Renee Strnad

 Identifying how outdoor education advances environmental literacy and classroom achievement: an evaluation of Muddy Sneakers.

 Fostering Climate Literacy and Coastal Hazard Resilience in Coastal Communities through Intergenerational Transfer.
-We are excited to be working with Sea Grant for a third funding cycle.
-We are expanding on our last curriculum development project to see if robust field-based educational experience will not only benefit kids, but also “trickle up” to parents through intergenerational transfer.
+This project leveraged our climate change curriculum to see if robust field-based educational experience will not only benefit kids, but also “trickle up” to parents through intergenerational transfer.
 We are partnering with a long list of coastal organizations including the Coastal Federation, Albemarle/Pamlico National Estuary Partnership (APNEP), NC State Parks, the National Park Service, CMAST, and many others